WeblateOrg/weblate/docs/admin/checks.rst

 The :ref:`check-max-size` check needs fonts to properly calculate dimensions of rendered text.
-The fonts can be managed in Weblate in the font management tool which you can find as :guilabel:`Fonts` under :guilabel:`Tools` menu of your translation project.
+The fonts can be managed in Weblate in the font management tool which you can find as :guilabel:`Fonts` under :guilabel:`Manage` menu of your translation project.

 You can upload TrueType or OpenType fonts, configure font groups and use those